fpscloud/Identity-Authentication/README.md

 **Description:** Create new unique API key for tenant, that is required to access the Verify API, which verifies the trust created by Customer.

+**Authentication:** 	Enter your bearer token in the format Bearer <token>
+			Name: Authorization
+			In: header

 * **Sample Input:**

 	**Required:**